EVerest/EVerest/docs/general/05_existing_modules.rst

 implementations, blue ones show interface implementations that the module provides.
 For more information on that, see the Module Concept page.

-The EvseManager has basic charging logic implemented (IEC 61851, PWM State Machine).
+The **EvseManager** has basic charging logic implemented (IEC 61851, PWM State Machine).
 It knows the status of the current charging session regarding time of charging start, point of times to pause the session or the amount of energy already delivered to the output.

 For measuring the energy, a powermeter is necessary.
-The Yeti Driver module in the example above is a board support implementation, but also delivers an implementation of a powermeter.
+The **Yeti Driver** module in the example above is a board support implementation, but also delivers an implementation of a powermeter.
 This is why you see two connections between the EvseManager and the YetiDriver: Each connection stands for one interface implementation that is provided from one module to another one that requires it.

 This way, you could connect another powermeter module but keep the Yeti Driver module for board support.
 That makes things nicely flexible.

 Another two connections go from the EvseManager to two protocol
-implementations: ISO 15118 and SLAC.
+implementations: **ISO 15118** and **SLAC**.
 Such connections to protocol implementations allow the EvseManager to “talk” to other devices using that protocol.
 E.g. if you connect the EvseManager via the board module to a car, the car also needs to “know” about ISO 15118 so that communication can work.

 The connection to the left is needed for the EvseManager to get power from somewhere.
-In the example above, the grid connection module will deliver energy.
+In the example above, the **grid connection** module will deliver energy.
 This is the part where in more complex scenarios an energy management logic can be set up or loadbalancing between more than one EvseManagers will take place.